faded53222/NSWord/README.md

 ## Test or Sanity Check with RNA004 data

 This section shows the evaluation of the model using RNA004 data.
 Given the small size of the [test data](https://epi2me.nanoporetech.com/rna-mod-validation-data/), it can also serve as a sanity check.
+For verification convenience, all intermediate files generated throughout the process are preserved in folder ``RNA004`` of the repository, available for direct download and validation.

 The structure of the model need not to be modified for using RNA004 data, because models like NSWord are fundamentally event-based rather than certain-version-signal-data-dependent: as long as future data are still suitable be converted into eventaligned events, the model's performance would remain largely consistent.